-Given the numbers we looked at from Stats Canada yesterday you need to ask yourself, just how much is this all going to cost and how can I deal with University Costs?
+Given the numbers we looked at from Stats Canada from 2009, you need to ask yourself, just how much is this all going to cost, and how can I deal with University Costs?

 - Cost of Tuition (which varies depending on the school gone to, and the faculty in that school as well).